Cooperative Research Centres (CRC) Grants

 Share

-Grants to support medium to long-term, industry-led research collaborations across compatible industries to solve industry identified problems and improve industry competitiveness, productivity and sustainability outcomes.
+Grants to support medium to long-term, industry-led research collaborations across industries to solve industry-identified challenges and improve competitiveness, productivity, and sustainability outcomes for Australian industries.

 What is the Cooperative Research Centres (CRC) Grants Program

-The Cooperative Research Centres (CRC) Program Round 26 is an Australian Government initiative (administered by the Department of Industry, Science and Resources) that supports medium to long-term, industry-led collaborative research.
-Its primary purpose is to help solve industry-identified problems, boost the competitiveness and productivity of Australian businesses, and increase commercialisation.
+The Cooperative Research Centres (CRC) Grants Program is an Australian Government initiative administered by the Department of Industry, Science and Resources.

-The CRC Program Round 26 uses a two-stage competitive selection:
+The CRC Grants Program uses a two-stage competitive application process.

 Cooperative Research Centres Grants level of support